zoom/zoom-data-fence/docs/importing-roles.md

 ```

 In addition, it is possible to search for roles based on a regular expression.
 For
-example, in order to find all roles which start with UR_ or SR_, use the following
+example, in order to find all roles that start with UR_ or SR_, use the following
 command.

 ```shell